iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 be a x2, x4 or x8 and then it is easy to use the right netscale.
 If there is no note in the filename to the netscale one needs to guess about the right one.</p>

+### General Remark

+While presenting how the node works I figured out a new problem.
+I was able to mess up my system so badly by setting an incorrect value for netscale that nothing worked at all.
+Conclusion is, that I have to catch the error, even though I didn't really want to.

 ## Limitations